BI Leadership Capability Assessment Framework

 Mid weight

 The bridge between the technical world and the business world.
-This principle assesses whether team members are recognised SMEs in the functions they serve — speaking the domain language fluently, owning metric definitions, understanding the processes behind the data, and building knowledge continuously.
+This principle assesses whether team members are recognized SMEs in the functions they serve — speaking the domain language fluently, owning metric definitions, understanding the processes behind the data, and building knowledge continuously.
+For example, the data team that serves Revenue & Operations department must know how RevOps functions, what this domain is, what processes and procedures they follow, how do they operate etc., The BI leader and his/her team must invest time in learning all of these in order to deliver business critical outcome to their stakeholders.

-Domain Language Data Meaning & KPI Depth Process Knowledge Cross-Functional Awareness SME & Stewardship
+Domain Language Data Meaning & KPI Depth Process Knowledge Cross-Functional Awareness SME & Data Stewardship

 Five levels.
 One clear direction.